carbon-language/carbon-lang/flang/documentation/Calls.md

 External subroutines and functions (R503) and `ENTRY` points (R1541) with `BIND(C)` (R808) have linker-visible names that are either explicitly specified in the program or determined by straightforward rules.
-The names of other external procedures that might be called via an implicit interface should respect the conventions of the target architecture for legacy Fortran '77 programs; this is typically something like `foo_`.
+The names of other F77ish external procedures should respect the conventions of the target architecture for legacy Fortran '77 programs; this is typically something like `foo_`.

 In other cases, however, we have fewer constraints on external naming, as well as some additional requirements and goals.